My Personal Page....

 If you have any comments, then please contact me at email7@sunshadow.co.uk.

-This page contains a number of technical simulation files that you may download and freely use, but naturally I accept no responsibility for any errors.
-All I ask, is if you improve or update any of these files that you return these to me for inclusion here.
-I am an RFIC (radio frequency integrated circuit) and RF system design engineer for NXP Semiconductors in Graz, Austria, where the company designs a range of low power short range RF devices.
-It is a great place to live and work.
-If you are visting, I recommend joining the English Stammtisch
+This page contains a number of technical simulation files that you are invited to download and freely use but naturally I accept no responsibility for any errors.
+All I ask is if you improve or update any of these files that you return them to me for inclusion here.
+I was from 2006 to 2025 an RFIC (radio frequency integrated circuit) for NXP Semiconductors in Graz, Austria, where the company designs a range of low power short range RF devices.
+Before that I worked for Texas Instruments (Northamption), EMS satcom (Tewksbury), Racal Radio (Seaton, Devon), and Plessey Research (Romsey).
+Graz is a great place to live.
+If you are visting then I recommend joining the English Stammtisch every Thursday evening.

 My MathCAD Files, all 2001 format.